Bevor-Protocol/protocol-dapp/README.md

-# Setup
+# Overview

+**Bevor** relies on several different components:

+1. NextJS application
+2. PostgreSQL + Prisma Client
+3. Vercel Blob Storage
+4. Smart Contracts + Blockchain Data

+1-3 are managed through this repository.
+4 is managed through the `bevor-v1` repository.

+# Package + Env setup

+1. Install packages
    `yarn install`

-The project is configured to use Husky + lint-staging for pre-commit hooks, which rely on prettier, eslint, and prisma for formatting the schema file.
-We use a postgres DB.
+2. Copy the example env variables to a local env
    `cp .env.example .env.local`

+3. Configure the local env file
    In `DATABASE_URL` you'll likely need to update `<username>` to be your device's username, run `whoami` to grab this.
-The `<db_name>` can be whatever you'd like as we'll only be running this locally, I used `bevor`.
-We'll by default run it on localhost port 5432.
+The `<db_name>` can be whatever you'd like for local development, I used `bevor`.
+We'll by default run it on localhost:5432.

-When running `prisma` cli scripts, we'll specify the `.env.local` file through the `dotenv-cli` tool to tell prisma where to look for the environment variables, this is all handled in the package.json file.

-# Connecting to the Local DB
+# DB setup

+1. Make sure `psql` is installed:
+   Run `psql --version`.
+If it is installed, skip to (3)

+2. Install postgresql
-Make sure `postgresql` is installed.
-You can do this through `brew install postgresql@15`.
+   Run `brew install postgresql@15`.
 The install will show you some instructions for adding psql to PATH.
+Make sure to follow that.

+3. Make sure postgresql is running locally
+   Run `brew services info --all`.
+If you see that `postgresql` is running and loaded, you can skip all remaining steps.
+Also, running `brew services list` will show which services homebrew manages and their corresponding statuses.

-Also, it'll tell you how to start the postgres server using `brew services start postgresql`, which will run on localhost 5432.
-You can stop this process by running `brew services stop postgresql`.
+4. Start the postgres server
+   Run `brew services start postgresql`.
+It will default run on localhost:5432.
+You can stop the service by running `brew services stop postgresql`

+_(Feel free to ignore this portion)_
-You can use `psql` to observe the DB locally.
+Once the postgres service is running, you can use `psql` to observe the DB locally.
 Running `psql -l` will show your databases.

-There are 2 ways to connect to the DB instance:
+There are 2 ways to connect to the DB instance, if needed. `<username>` and `<dbname>` correspond to the values set in your .env.local file.
+If you had never started the server (and never created the DB instance for this project), these likely will not work:

 `psql -U <username> -d <dbname>`